For the many benefits FRUA INC offers please browse the new national membership page at https://frua.memberclicks.net/

 Board, Sec-co-Treas, Newsletter, Website, Membersh:

 It is a minimum of 2 hours & 40 minutes from Seattle and 3 hours & 10 minutes from Portland with light traffic and of course, there will be traffic (ADD ADDITIONAL TIME FOR PEAK TRAVEL)

 Grayland Beach State Park is a 412-acre, year-round, marine camping park with 7,449 feet of spectacular ocean frontage, just south of the town of Grayland in Southwest Washington.
 The park attracts kite flyers, kite-flying observers and those who just like a pleasant day at the beach.
 The park is popular for bird watching, kite flyers, beach walking and more.
 Visitors can enjoy the many activities a day at the beach offers, then retreat to a comfortable and unique yurt for the evening, or camp in your own tent or RV (or rented RV).
 You could also opt to stay off-site and come into the park and join the FRUA campers during the day.
 For more information on the park, visit the park website and view the map to the park.

 The idea behind this camp is to provide an extended event for families to get-to-know other families with similar origins as their own.
 Kids and teens get time with each other.
 Parents get time with other parents, too.

-This will be a “BYO” camp.
+This will be a ďBYOĒ camp.
 Camping families will bring their own food and bedding.
 Additionally, while there will some scheduled events, there will not be a jammed packed age-divided class schedule.
 This is a very different format than the camps that we hosted from 2010 through 2012.
 In 2013, we changed the format to a do-it-yourself family camp.
 There will be no camp counselors or other volunteers from the community.
 There will be plenty of time for beach-combing, kite flying, hiking, games, and kicking back in our camp chairs watching the kids hula hoop and play Frisbee.
 There are also teen-specific activities.
 We will ask for campers to volunteer to organize some events.
 If you have an idea for an activity that you would like to lead, let us know.